Vodafone DesignOps • May 2015 - November 2018

 VF OMNICHANNEL

 After just a few months as Senior UX\UI Motion Designer contractor, I was asked to join the team as a permanent UI Lead on Paint3D and Mixed Reality Viewer.
 Partly as a hands-on designer, I acted as the second arm for the Principal Design Director based in Redmond.
-In this position, I advocated design thinking and UDC methodologies working in close partnership with the interaction team and provided steers on all the creative output for the mentioned products.
-I was also fortunate to collaborate side by side with the Remix 3D and Scan teams and influence product development.
+In this position, I advocated design thinking and UDC methodologies working in close partnership with the UX team and provided steers on all the creative output for the mentioned products.
+I was also fortunate to collaborate side by side with the Remix 3D and 3D Scan teams and influence product development.
 My role entailed mentoring and inspiring the team and help individuals to think outside the box, come up with new innovative immersive concepts, and create experiences never imagined before.
 I also liaised with program managers, researchers and engineers to identify customer journeys, define roadmaps and contribute to the broader 3D4E ecosystem development.

 Windows Next